-You can find out here information about how the Faculty e-mail addresses are compiled, which mail servers are available and how to configure your account.
-Your e-mail address is: Username@informatik.uni-freiburg.de.
+You can find information about how the Faculty e-mail addresses are compiled, which mail servers are available and how to configure your account.
+Your e-mail address is: Username@informatik.uni-freiburg.de or Username@tf.uni-freiburg.de or Username@cs.uni-freiburg.de.
 Replace the word 'Username' with your surname as it appears on your account.
 If you have an account and an e-mail address, you will automatically be put on the mailing list 'Student'.
 The e-mails that reach you over this list will keep you informed about all the latest events and activities at the Faculty.
 In addition, you may sign up for the mailing list "Markt".
-The users on that list receive job and internship offers, room offers or different sales offers (bicycles, text books, etc.).
-To sign up, please go to https://support.informatik.unifreiburg.de/cgi/support/fawmgr.cgi?account:de, enter your user name and password, check "eintragen" and click on "Daten abfragen/ändern".
+The users on that list receive job and internship offers, room offers or different sales offers (bicycles, text books, please https://support.informatik.unietc.). То sign up, go to freiburg.de/?run=account, enter your user name and password, check "eintragen" and click on "Daten abfragen/ändern".